Branch-and-Bound Solves Random Binary IPs in Polytime: Introduction

 As mentioned above, all state-of-the-art MILP solvers use variable branching, which has proven itself to be very successful in practice~\cite{bixby2007progress}.
 Part of this success could be attributed to the fact that variable branching helps maintain the sparsity structure of the original LP relaxation, which can help in solving LPs in the branch-bound-tree faster (see~\cite{coleman1,walter2014sparsity,dey2015approximating,dey2018analysis}).
 Additionally, while in the worst-case there can be exponentially many nodes in the branch-and-bound tree (see ~\cite{chvatal1980hard,dash2002exponential} for explicit examples for variable branching based branch-and-bound), a major reason for its success is that in practice the size of the tree can be quite small~\cite{steffyS17}.
 To the best of our knowledge there is no theoretical study of branch-and-bound algorithm using variable branching that attempts to explain its incredible success in practice.

 In order to avoid worst-case lower bounds, a standard idea is to consider random instances.
 A famous example is the study of smoothed analysis for the simplex method~\cite{spielman2004smoothed}.
 In this paper, we provide what seems to be the first analysis of the branch-and-bound algorithm with variable branching for a set of random instances.
-More precisely, we consider packing problems, that is, problems of the form
+More precisely, we consider problems of the form

-By a \textbf{random instance} of $\IP(b)$ we mean one where we draw the entries of the constraint matrix $A \in \mathbb{R}^{m \times n}$ ($m \ll n$) and the objective vector $c$ uniformly from $[0,1]$ independently.
+By a \textbf{random instance} of $\IP$ we mean one where we draw the entries of the constraint matrix $A \in \mathbb{R}^{m \times n}$ ($m \ll n$) and the objective vector $c$ uniformly from $[0,1]$ independently.
 For the right-hand-side, we will use $b_j = \beta_j \cdot n$, where $\beta_j \in (0, \frac{1}{2})$ for $j \in \{1, \dots, m\}$.
 (The case when $\beta_j$ is high is less interesting since all items fit with probability 1 as $n \rightarrow \infty$ and $m$ is fixed.)
 We show that if the number of constraints $m$ is fixed, then the branch-and-bound tree with variable branching has at most polynomial number of nodes with good probability.
 More precisely, we show the following result.